-B. HE Student Representation Co-ordinator
+B) HE Student Representation Co-ordinator

 The HE Co-ordinator is a member of staff who helps the HE Tutor Group and Year Reps in their roles.
-The Co-ordinator can suggest discussion topics, provide an agenda and help arrange HE Rep meetings, record student views, suggest formats for Reps' reports, proofread the annual report and help with presenting views at HEQDC.
+The Co-ordinator can suggest discussion topics, provide an agenda and help arrange HE Rep meetings, record student views, suggest formats for Reps' reports, proofread their reports and help with presenting views at HEQC.